phalcon-orphanage/docs/en/reference/filter.rst

 Combining Filters
 -----------------
-You can also run multiple filters on a string at the same time by passing an array of filter identifies as the second parameter:
+You can also run multiple filters on a string at the same time by passing an array of filter identifiers as the second parameter:

 .. code-block:: php